metaclass-nl/MetaclassAuthenticationGuardBundle/Resources/doc/Counting and deciding.md

 If the number of failures per username is higer hten the 'limitPerUserName' setting, it will throw a UsernameBlockedException.

-A special case is made for when the username has been released for the IP address or user agent the login is made from, but only when the last release is less then the 'blockUsernamesFor' setting duration ago.
+A special case is made for when the username has been released for the IP address the login is made from, but only when the last release is less then the 'blockUsernamesFor' setting duration ago.
 If the user has been released on the IP address, only failures are added that are made from the same IP address.
 If the total is higher then the 'limitPerUserName' setting, it will throw a UsernameBlockedForIpAddressException.

-If the user has been released for the user agent (but not on the IP address), only failures are added that are made from the same user agent**.
-If the total is higher then the  'limitPerUserName' setting, it will throw UsernameBlockedForAgentException.
+Not used: If the user has been released for the cookieToken (but not on the IP address), only failures are added that are made from the same cookieToken.
+If the total is higher then the  'limitPerUserName' setting, it will throw UsernameBlockedForCookieException.

 All these exceptions inherit from AuthenticationBlockedException.